-Andrea is a visionary leader with a passion for combining digitalisation with human potential.
+Andrea is a visionary leader with a passion for combining digitalization with human potential.
 She has 20+ years of experience in the legal business both as a transactional lawyer and as a leader for various business areas (marketing, business development, innovation, and legal tech).

 - Why every legal professional needs to know about digital transformation